KejPi/AbracaDABra/README.md

 ### Airspy

 Airspy is an optional device when you build the application from the source code.
 It is available in prebuilt binaries.
-Only the Airspy Mini and R2 are supported, other devices do not have sufficient bandwith for DAB reception.
+Only the Airspy Mini and R2 are supported, other devices do not have sufficient bandwidth for DAB reception.
 If you have problems with Airspy devices, please check the firmware version.
 A firmware update may be required for correct functionality.

 It is possible to select a particular device when more than one device is connected.
 You can choose the device to use in settings (see screenshot below).
 When the option "Use any available Airspy device if selected one fails" is enabled, the application tries to connect to the first functional Airspy device if the selected device is not available, does not work or is already in use.

 Airspy devices support 4 gain control modes:

 * Software (default) - gain is controlled by the application.
-So called sensitivity gain is used.
+So-called sensitivity gain is used.
 * Hybrid - the application controls IF gain but the other two gains are controlled by driver.
 * Sensitivity - manual control of sensitivity gain.
 Physical gain controls in the device are set by the driver according to the sensitivity gain index.
 * Manual - full manual control of all the available gains.
 It is possible to enable AGC for specific gain controls in this mode.

-Option 'Prefer 4096kHz' is to switch between input stram running on 4096kHz (on, default) or 3072kHz (off).
-While 4096kHz rate needs more USB badwidth, 3072kHz rate on the other hand uses more CPU for processing.
+Option 'Prefer 4096kHz' is to switch between input stream running on 4096kHz (on, default) or 3072kHz (off).
+While 4096kHz rate needs more USB bandwidth, 3072kHz rate on the other hand uses more CPU for processing.
-This option was introduced mostly for Android, try to change this settings if you face problems with signal drops using Airspy device.
+This option was introduced mostly for Android, try to change these settings if you face problems with signal drops using Airspy device.
 Option can be changed when Airspy device is not connected.

 _Note:_ RF level estimation is not available for Airspy devices.